The Public Theater: Programs and series

 The Public Forum, begun in 2010, is a series of lectures, debates, and conversations that showcase leading voices in the arts, politics and the media.
 Curated by Jeremy McCarter, a senior writer at Newsweek, Public Forum events explore issues raised by plays in the Public's season, as well as the political and cultural headlines of today's world.
 Notable participants in the series include Stephen Sondheim, Tony Kushner, Arianna Huffington, Alec Baldwin and Anne Hathaway.

-The Public hosts the annual Under the Radar Festival, a festival tracking new theater from around the world.

-Over the last 12 years, the Public's Under the Radar Festival (UTR) has presented over 194 companies from 40 countries.
+In 2006, the Public began producing an annual experimental theater festival, the Under the Radar Festival (UTR), which had debuted in January 2005.
+Under the Public, UTR presented over 194 companies from 40 countries.
 UTR has presented works by such artists as Elevator Repair Service, Gob Squad, Belarus Free Theatre, and Young Jean Lee.
+Citing financial reasons, the Public stopped producing UTR in 2023, though the festival has continued and the Public remains a partner venue for the festival.

 The Public serves as the home of the Emerging Writers Group, which seeks to target playwrights at the earliest stages in their careers.
 The Emerging Writers Group is a component of the Public Writers Initiative.

 The Public also fosters Public Studio, a performance series dedicated to developing the works of new and emerging theater artists.
 Emerging playwrights get the opportunity to stage a piece somewhere between a workshop and a full production in front of an audience, as an opportunity to gage audience reaction and further develop their work.

 The Public Theater invests in theater education, training classical actors through the annual summer acting intensive known as the Shakespeare Lab.
 The Shakespeare Lab is the Public Theater's professional actor development program that immerses a selected company of professional, mid-career actors in a summer intensive exploring the rigors, challenges, and joys of performing Shakespeare.

 The Public Theater hosts educational programs for teenagers such as Shakespeare Spring Break, Summer ShakeUP, and A Midsummer Day's Camp programs, all for teenagers interested in learning about and performing Shakespeare.

 Suzan-Lori Parks, Pulitzer Prize-winning playwright and Master Writer Chair of the Public, debuted her performance piece Watch Me Work as part of the 2011 Under The Radar Festival.
 In the performance, Parks worked on her newest writing project in the main lobby of the Public Theater.